BioSchemas/specifications/BioschemasRelease1_Notes/GeneCodingNotes.md

 ## Proposal

-The proposed type is available at http://sdo-bioschemas-227516.appspot.com/Gene (a cached copy is also available on the Bioschemas [website](https://bioschemas.org/types/Gene/)).
+For convenience the `Gene` proposal is available on the Bioschemas website (https://bioschemas.org/types/Gene/).

 We summarise here the design decisions taken to reach this proposal.